-There was no question if we would have our wedding in Costa Rica.
-We have been trying to get all our family and friends to come to visit us, so having our wedding here was the absolute perfect opportunity.
-After that decision was made we had to choose a wedding venue in Costa Rica.
+We had lived in Costa Rica for about two years when we started planning our wedding and we had been trying to get all our family and friends to come to visit us for so long.
+So, having our wedding in Costa Rica was the absolute perfect opportunity to get everyone here.
+After that decision was made we had to choose a Costa Rica wedding venue.
 That decision was not as easy one to come by.

-Here is what we learned along the way planning a wedding venue while on a budget….
+Here is what we learned along the way when choosing the perfect Costa Rica wedding venue.

 Choose a Wedding Venue in Costa Rica – Hotel